 Webinar: Import Documents

 The Department of Agriculture, Food and the Marine go through the documentation, certification and processes required to import foods of animal origin and explain the documentation, certification and processes involved with importing products of plant origin.
-To view the DAFM videos from this webinar and other DAFM Brexit webinars, view their YouTube channel.
+To view the DAFM videos from this webinar and other DAFM Brexit webinars, check out their YouTube channel.

 Additionally, the FSAI provide a practical guide to food labelling rules post-Brexit and the HSE provide a webinar on import controls on food of non-animal origin.